 Frequently Asked Questions

-There can be multiple reasons for the flashing green light on the Xfinity modem or router, which I have covered in this detailed discussion.
+There can be multiple reasons for this, which I have covered in this detailed discussion.
 However, in rare cases, just the LED light can be at fault.
 Yet, that is rare, and it’s mostly always about internet stability or the lack thereof.

-Connectivity issues can be avoided by ensuring that the devices connected to the modem/gateway are spread out across separate bands, i.e., 2.4GHz and 5GHz.
-Also, try and ensure that bandwidth-hogging devices like Smart TVs and Gaming stations take the wired approach.
+Ensure that the devices connected to the router are spread across separate bands, i.e., 2.4 GHz and 5 GHz.
+Also, try to ensure bandwidth-hogging devices like Smart TVs and Gaming stations take the wired approach.